 Habitat Choptank boasts a dedicated Board of Directors consisting of Dorchester and Talbot County residents.
 As part of their role, Board members serve on or serve as chair of at least one committe and actively participate in board meetings; many volunteer on the building sites and take on special projects.
 Learn more about our directors:

-Charles F. Bohn, President
+Charles F. Bohn, Immediate Past President

 Charlie is retired as a Senior Credit Officer of Citibank and Managing Director and Group Executive of the Global Power, Energy, Chemicals and Mining Group of Citi’s Corporate and Investment Bank.
 He was responsible for delivering Citi’s Corporate Bank services to approximately 500 global clients in those industries.
 He and his wife Jan live in Easton where he is active in the community serving as vice president and treasurer of the Talbot County Taxpayers Association, President of the Ratcliffe Farm Home Owners Association, and as past Treasurer and then Senior Warden of Trinity Episcopal Cathedral.
 Charlie is a volunteer mediator with Mid-Shore Community Mediation Center.
 With Habitat Choptank, Charlie serves on these committees: Executive, Finance and Resource Development.

 Roy is Of Counsel to the firm of Booth Booth Cropper and Marriner P.C., prior to which he was a founding member of Cowdrey Thompson, P.C. and its predecessors.
 He retired from full time practice in 2012.
 His practice was largely devoted to the defense of health care providers in professional liability claims.
 Roy obtained both his undergraduate and law degrees from the University of Maryland.
 He resides in Easton with his wife Dael.
 Roy has been active in active in Talbot County for over 40 years, serving on multiple boards and participating in various activities to benefit local youth.